 The HOPE Fellows Program allows public interest minded students to create summer dream jobs and work across the globe to effectuate change.
 To do this, the HOPE Public Interest Resource Center provides stipends to law students who work in uncompensated public interest jobs during the summer.
 HOPE Fellows work with local, national, and international public interest and government agencies, as well as non-governmental organizations (NGOs), to provide much-needed legal advocacy.
-Since 2000, the program has evolved from two local placements to include national placements in locations such as Washington, D.C., New York City, and Los Angeles, as well as international placements in countries such as Tanzania, Namibia, Lebanon, China, Colombia, Bolivia, Haiti, Kuwait, and Israel.
+Since 2000, the program has evolved from two local placements to include national placements in locations such as Washington, D.C., New York City, and San Francisco, as well as international placements in countries such as Tanzania, Namibia, Lebanon, China, Colombia, Bolivia, Haiti, Kuwait, and Israel.
 This year HOPE is expanding efforts to serve areas affected by hurricanes and encourages students to consider organizations advocating on behalf of impacted communities.

 HOPE Fellows Program Requirements

 Who is eligible to apply?